riptidewave93/npn2-debian/README.md

 Build script to build a Debian 9 image for the NanoPi Neo2, as well as all dependencies.
 This includes the following:

-- Mainline Linux Kernel - Currently set to 4.13-rc7
+- Mainline Linux Kernel - Set to 4.13-rc7
 - Arm Trusted Firmware - [allwinner/sunxi branch](https://github.com/apritzel/arm-trusted-firmware/tree/allwinner)
-- Mainline U-Boot (master dev branch for now)
+- Mainline U-Boot - Set to v2017.09-rc3

 ## Requirements